olgaviedma/OtsuSeg/README.md

 This documentation includes examples, illustrations, and step-by-step workflows to guide the use of the package.

-This documentation includes examples, illustrations, and step-by-step workflows to guide the use of the package.

 **Authors:** Hammadi Achour, Olga Viedma, Zina Soltani, Imene Habibi, Wahbi Jaouadi